TALISMAN: DIGITAL 5th EDITION MANUAL

 Objects and Magic Objects

-These may be taken to the character’s play area, if permissible, and when all Enemies in space have been killed or evaded.
+These may be taken to the character’s play area, if permissible, and when all Enemies in your space have been killed or evaded.

 You may never have more than four objects at one time, unless you have a Mule.
 If at any point you exceed your limit of four objects, you must immediately drop objects faceup on your current space until you have four.